kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_branches.md

   - Facilitate Rollbacks to an Environment by reverting commits
 {% endpanel %}

-# Branch Structure Based Composition
+# Branch Structure Based Layout

 The are several techniques for users to structure their Resource Config files.